commos/delta/README.md

 # commos.delta

-commos.delta is designed to help communicate changes of compound values.
+`[org.commos/commos.delta "0.1.0"]` is designed to help communicate changes of compound values.

 It is compatible with Clojure (v.
 1.7.0-alpha5) and ClojureScript.